Fhilb/RescueLaneClipper/README.md

 If the whitelist is not used, the .txt file may be deleted.

 ## Upload
-To upload the saved video files and images, we use [tus/tusd](https://tus.io/), as it has a few feature that we can make use of:
+To upload the saved video files and images, [tus/tusd](https://tus.io/) is used, as it has a few features that come in handy:
 - Simple installation and setup
 - Resumable uploads (if power got cut before fully uploading)
-- Simple user authentification to make sure that not everybody can upload to the server
 - Encryption of files isn't as simple with tus/tusd, so we rely on encrypting the files itself before sending them

 A second machine will be needed.
-In this project, a second Raspberry Pi with Raspbian will be used.
+In this demo/tutorial, a second Raspberry Pi with Raspbian will be used.
 The following instructions use the terms "Client" (The Raspberry Pi inside the vehicle) and "Server" (The Raspberry Pi that gets uploaded to) as names for the respective machines.

-### Terminal on the server machine:
+### Command line on the server machine:
 #### Install tusd:
 - Download the zipped tusd folder: `wget https://github.com/tus/tusd/releases/download/v2.8.0/tusd_linux_arm.tar.gz`
 - Extract the archive: `tar -xzf tusd_linux_arm.tar.gz`